 Middle Tennessee State University

-Louisiana State University (& Honors Coll)
+Louisiana State University (and Honors College)

 Louisiana Tech (and Honors Program)